-The Statewide Residential Market Share Tracking Study (RMST) has completed nearly 4 years of effort in establishing the tracking of market shares of energy efficient residential appliances in California.
-Much of the residential data collected thus far, dates to as far back as the 2nd half of 1998, establishing a valuable ongoing database, and resource by which to track the acceptance and influx of energy efficiency into the residential market sector.
+The Statewide Residential Market Share Tracking Study (RMST) has completed nearly four years of tracking of market shares of energy-efficient residential appliances in California.
+Much of the residential data collected thus far dates to as far back as the second half of 1998, establishing a valuable ongoing database and resource by which to track the acceptance and influx of energy efficiency into the residential market sector.